Lipo11/react-native-wss/README.md

 cp scripts/ReactAndroid/ nativeReact/ReactAndroid/

 # Let's build android native project( be sure NDK is installed and path is defined into bash_brofile )
+# When you can see the following error "ndk-build binary cannot be found" you can just open the project in the Android Studio and set the NDK path in File > Project Structure > SDK Location
 # Run this into react native repository folder
+npm i
 ./gradlew clean
 ./gradlew assembleRelease